 When the daughter that Lily has with Nathan is just three months old, Lily disappears, leaving a note to say she is sorry.
 No one hears from her again until the daughter, Ruth, turns six.
 At this point, in April of 1953, Ruth picks up the main narration of the book, beginning when she receives a strange birthday package that the rest of the family agrees is from her mother.

 The story then proceeds with alternate narrators.
-Most of the time we follow Ruth as she grows up, trying to deal with the emptiness of having a loving extended family, yet knowing her own mother walked away from her.
-Over the years she gets a few more packages from her mother (albeit unsigned); they always contain rocks and a notation about their provenance.
+Most of the time we follow Ruth as she grows up, trying to deal with the emptiness of knowing her own mother walked away from her, in spite of Ruth’s having a loving extended family.
+Over the years she gets a few more packages presumed to be from her mother; they always contain rocks and a notation about their provenance.
 But no one really knows what happened to Lily, any more than why she left.

 Lily even takes a turn as one of the narrators, although we still don’t learn much from her except that the experience of the Second World War caused her a great deal of pain and guilt.
 Without knowing the details, her story just didn’t elicit any sympathy or compassion in me for her.